return42/sphkerneldoc/linux_src_doc/fs/befs/btree_c.rst

 Description
 -----------

-finds exact match if one exists, and returns BEFS_BT_MATCH If no exact match, finds first key in node that is greater (alphabetically) than the search key and returns BEFS_BT_PARMATCH (for partial match, I guess).
-Can you think of something better to call it?
+Finds exact match if one exists, and returns BEFS_BT_MATCH.
+If there is no match and node's value array is too small for key, return BEFS_BT_OVERFLOW.

-If no key was a match or greater than the search key, return BEFS_BT_NOT_FOUND.
+If no match and node should countain this key, return BEFS_BT_NOT_FOUND.

-Use binary search instead of a linear.
+Uses binary search instead of a linear.

 .. _`befs_btree_read`: